Master-Faraz-official/Ai-Drawboard-Backend/README.md

 ---

-## 🚀 Deployment
+## 🚀 Deployment Options

-To deploy this app, you can use:
+This project can be easily deployed to:

 - [Render](https://render.com/)
 - [Railway](https://railway.app/)
 - [Heroku](https://heroku.com/)
-- Or deploy on a custom VPS
+- Or your own VPS

 ---

-## 📄 License

-This project is licensed under the **ISC License**.

----

 ## 🤝 Contributing

-Contributions are welcome!
+We welcome contributions!
-Please fork the repository and submit a pull request for any improvements or bug fixes.
+Feel free to fork this repository and submit a pull request for any feature enhancements or bug fixes.

----